 Description

-These creamy mashed potatoes with cottage cheese are buttery and perfectly seasoned.
-Cottage cheese adds extra protein to these fluffy potatoes so they are perfect for adults and kids alike!
-Whether preparing a cozy family dinner or impressing guests at a holiday gathering, cottage cheese mashed potatoes is a crowd-pleaser.
+Cottage cheese mashed potatoes (high in protein!) are buttery and perfectly seasoned.
+Whether preparing a cozy family dinner or impressing guests at a holiday gathering, these creamy mashed potatoes are the best!

 Ingredients